Best Creative New Hampshire Brunch With Beautiful Biscuits and Bottomless Mimosas - NewsBreak

 After 60 years a popular restaurant in Manchester is closing for good.
 The original Blake’s Restaurant & Ice Cream on South Main Street will close its doors this Saturday.
 The Blake’s on Hooksett Road closed two-years ago.
 Blake’s Creamery dates back to 1900 and the company says it will continue to make ice cream for distribution to wholesale customers throughout in New England.

-Seabrook, New Hampshire, Fisherwoman Will Feature on Next Season of ‘Wicked Tuna’
+Seabrook, New Hampshire, Fisherwoman Will Be Featured on Next Season of ‘Wicked Tuna’

 Singer Dalton Dover Performs in Dover, NH, in Memorable Performance for All

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-With snow on the ground, likely for the next two or three months, summer energy is sadly gone.
-I know, it hurts.
-I, like you, miss...
-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-Never have I ever said, "man, I would love to own a bed and breakfast..."
-Until now.
-Bed and breakfasts seem really dated, in a good...